-The required observer coverage rate for the longline fishery is 5% of effort, which should reflect approximately 5% of the HMS catch.
+WCPFC CMM 2018-05 sets out that the required observer coverage rate for longline fishery vessels fishing on the high seas is 5% of effort, which should reflect approximately 5% of the HMS catch.
 When Japanese charter vessels ceased operating in New Zealand waters after 2015, observer coverage of the domestic fleet decreased to about 15% of the reported effort for three years, declining to less than the 10% target value in 2019 and 2020.
-In 2021 observer coverage increased to 11.7% (Table 16), before dropping to 5.4% in 2022.
+In 2021 observer coverage increased to 10.7% of days observed (Table 16), before dropping to 5.1% in 2022.
+During 2023, New Zealand fishing vessels operated exclusively in New Zealand waters, aside from some activities by vessels trolling in the adjacent high seas.
+This is not within the scope of the ROP under CMM 2018-05.
+Observer coverage for surface longlines operating in New Zealand waters was 3.2% of hooks and 2.9% of days observed in 2023.

-Table 16: Hooks observed from the New Zealand domestic longline fishery as a percentage of hooks set for 2017-2022.
+Table 16: Fishing effort observed in the New Zealand domestic longline fishery as a percentage of hooks set and days observed for 2017 to 2023.